marta-krzyk-dev/CrazyPizzaAPI/README.md

 This project is a JSON RESTful API free of 3rd-party dependencies for a pizza-delivery company utilizing Stripe and MailGun external services.

 # ROUTES
-Please populate the fields in your request according to the tables below.
-Required fields are marked with *.

 ## USERS

 |Method|Header|Query params|Payload|Desc|